sviswana/deeplearning-paper-summaries/DeepNeuralNetworksObjectDetection.md

 ### Relevant Architecture
 - At a high level, idea is to apply DNN-based regression towards an object mask.
 Then generate masks for full object as well as portions of object.
 Then further localize on a small set of large sub-windows.

-- General Algorithm:
+*General Algorithm*:
-1) For various scales/windows of image, compute object box masks using DNN network (based off classic ImageNet paper ( my suMMSARY)).
+  1) For various scales/windows of image, compute object box masks using DNN network (based off classic ImageNet paper (my summary [**here**](https://github.com/sviswana/deeplearning-paper-summaries/blob/master/ImageNetClassification.md)).
   2) For final set of detections, search through bounding boxes and keeps ones with strong score.
   3) Further refinement via 2nd stage of DNN regression where localizer applied on windows defined in initial stage.

 #### Certain training details
 - Classifier is replaced with mask generation layer, but does need a huge amount of training data (objects of different sizes + different locations)